How To Match Two Columns In Google Sheets

 Conditional formatting can also be used to match two columns in Google Sheets.
 This method is useful when you want to highlight the matching values in one column based on the values in another column.

-To use conditional formatting, follow these steps: (See Also: How To Make A Class Schedule On Google Sheets)
+To use conditional formatting, follow these steps: (See Also: How To Add Another Column In Google Sheets)

 • Select the range of cells that you want to format.